Top 10 Oregon Summer Hikes

 Best summer months to hike this trail: End of July, August, September sometimes early October

 About the hike: This hike takes you up to the tallest point inside Crater Lake National Park.
-It is a short hike, making it the perfect destination to break up the drive around Crater Lake.
-From the 8,930 ft. summit you can see the entire National Park as well as Mt.
-McLoughlin to the south and Mt.
-Thielsen to the north.
+It is a short hike, making it the perfect destination to break up the drive around Crater Lake's Rim.
+From the 8,930 ft. summit you can see the entire National Park as well as Mount McLoughlin to the south and Mount Thielsen to the north.

 (Click here for more information and directions)